amazon-archives/dynamodb-janusgraph-storage-backend/README.md

    create the Gremlin Server stack.
  - You need to have created an IAM role in the region that has S3 Read access and DynamoDB full access, the very minimum policies required to run this CloudFormation stack.
-S3 read access is required to provide the gremlin-server.yaml file to the stack in cloud-init.
+S3 read access is required to provide the dynamodb.properties file to the stack in cloud-init.
 DynamoDB full access is required because the DynamoDB Storage Backend for Titan can create and delete tables, and read and write data in those tables.